Ted Bundy: Modus operandi and victim profiles

 All of Bundy's known victims were white females, most of middle-class backgrounds.
 Almost all were between the ages of 15 and 25 and most were college students.
 He apparently never approached anyone he might have met before.
-In their last conversation before his execution, Bundy told Kloepfer he had purposely stayed away from her "when he felt the power of his sickness building in him".
+In their last conversation before his execution, Bundy told Kloepfer he had purposely stayed away from her "when he felt the power of his sickness building in him."
+Bundy's younger brother Richard recalled Ted abruptly sending him away during a visit, speculating in retrospect that his homicidal urges were rising at that moment.
 Rule noted that most of the identified victims had long straight hair, parted in the middle—like Edwards, the woman who rejected him, and to whom he later became engaged and then rejected in return.
 Rule speculated that Bundy's animosity toward his first girlfriend triggered his protracted rampage and caused him to target victims who resembled her.
-Bundy dismissed this hypothesis: "[T]hey ... just fit the general criteria of being young and attractive", he told Aynesworth.
+Bundy dismissed this hypothesis: "[T]hey ... just fit the general criteria of being young and attractive," he told Aynesworth.
 "Too many people have bought this crap that all the girls were similar ... [but] almost everything was dissimilar ... physically, they were almost all different."
 He did concede that youth and beauty were "absolutely indispensable criteria" in his choice of victims.

 After Bundy's execution, Rule was surprised and troubled to hear from numerous "sensitive, intelligent, kind young women" who wrote or called to say they were deeply depressed because Bundy was dead.
-Many had corresponded with him, "each believing that she was his only one".
+Many had corresponded with him, "each believing that she was his only one."
 Several said they suffered nervous breakdowns when he died.
-"Even in death, Ted damaged women", Rule wrote.
+"Even in death, Ted damaged women," Rule wrote.
 "To get well, they must realize that they were conned by the master con-man.
 They are grieving for a shadow man that never existed."

 Pathology

 Bundy underwent multiple psychiatric examinations; the experts' conclusions varied.
-Dorothy Otnow Lewis, a professor of psychiatry at the New York University School of Medicine and an authority on violent behavior, initially made a diagnosis of bipolar disorder, but later changed her impression more than once.
+Lewis, a professor of psychiatry at the New York University School of Medicine and an authority on violent behavior, initially made a diagnosis of bipolar disorder, but later changed her impression more than once.
 She also suggested the possibility of a multiple personality disorder, based on behaviors described in interviews and court testimony; a great-aunt witnessed an episode during which Bundy "seemed to turn into another, unrecognizable person ... [she] suddenly, inexplicably found herself afraid of her favorite nephew as they waited together at a dusk-darkened train station.
 He had turned into a stranger."
 Lewis recounted a prison official in Tallahassee describing a similar transformation: "He said, 'He became weird on me.'
 He did a metamorphosis, a body and facial change, and he felt there was almost an odor emitting from him.
 He said, 'Almost a complete change of personality ... that was the day I was afraid of him.